pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 	c |= c LBOS n * 8;
 ```

 If _match-distance_ is a factor of `sizeof(uintptr_t)`, then this is all that's needed.
-But there's no guarantee that it will be, and so we have to deal with that.
-Let's consider a simple example.
+But there's no guarantee that it will be, so I have to deal with that.
+This is a bit tricky.

 For illustration, I'll represent bytes as single letters and machine words as containing 8 bytes.
 Imagine that _match-distance_ is _3_.
 After filling the register, it will look something like this:
 ```
 ABCABCAB
 ```

-But if we copied that end to end a few times, we'd get the wrong pattern of bytes:
+But if I copied that end to end a few times, I'd get the wrong pattern of bytes (which I've placed side below with the correct pattern):
 ```
 bad:  ABCABCABABCABCABABCABCAB
 good: ABCABCABCABCABCABCABCABC
 ```

-To fix this, every time we write the contents of `c`, we'll need to shuffle its bytes around to make sure the _next_ write starts on the correct byte.
+To fix this, every time I write the contents of `c`, I'll shuffle its bytes around to make sure the _next_ write starts on the correct byte.
 So after writing an `ABCABCAB`, the _next_ write needs to start not on an `A` but rather a `C`.
 That means the register needs to be shifted by two bytes to get the incorrect leading `AB` out of the way:

 ```
 CABCAB00
 ```

-Then the two zero bytes that we just shifted in need to be filled with real data.
+Then the two zero bytes that I just shifted in need to be filled with real data.
 Extending the pattern, those bytes should be another `CA`.
 And, what a coincidence, that happens to be the first two bytes of the just-shifted register!

 Okay, that's actually not a coincidence at all.
-The two bytes we just shifted out of the way were the left over _remainder_ of the fact that the word size isn't a multiple of _match-distance_.
-After they're out of the way, the lenfth of what's left (up to the zeroes we just shifted in) _is_ a multiple of _match-distance_, and so the correct place to start repeating is at the beginning of the adjusted register.
+The two bytes I just shifted out of the way were the left over _remainder_ of the fact that the word size isn't a multiple of _match-distance_.
+After they're out of the way, the length of what's left (up to the zeroes I just shifted in) _is_ a multiple of _match-distance_, and so the correct place to start repeating is at the beginning of the adjusted register.
 So those last two zero bytes should be filled in with the _first_ two bytes.

 Putting that all together in code makes a function that's a bit like this:
 ```c